Reporting a crime

 Even if you don't report the crime to the police, you can still contact Victim Support NI for help and support.

 The police will investigate the crime you have reported and check what support you need.
-They will refer you to Victim Support NI, unless you ask them not to.

 If a person is charged with the crime they may either be released on police bail or detained in police custody.